ICSSC/WebJamWorkshop2-2014/README.md

 - Pushing to Heroku servers:
-  - after making our changes, we want to send our code to heroku's servers. to do this, we navigate to our code directory and type the following commands in our command prompt or terminal
+  - after making our changes, we want to send our code to heroku's servers.
+    To do this, we navigate to our code directory and type the following commands in our command prompt or terminal

         git add .